mdn/translated-content-de/files/de/mozilla/add-ons/webextensions/api/cookies/index.md

 {{WebExtExamples("h2")}}

 > [!NOTE]
-> Diese API basiert auf der Chromium API [`chrome.cookies`](https://developer.chrome.com/docs/extensions/reference/api/cookies).
+> Diese API basiert auf der [`chrome.cookies`](https://developer.chrome.com/docs/extensions/reference/api/cookies) API von Chromium.
 Diese Dokumentation ist abgeleitet von [`cookies.json`](https://chromium.googlesource.com/chromium/src/+/master/chrome/common/extensions/api/cookies.json) im Chromium-Code.

 <!--
 // Copyright 2015 The Chromium Authors.
-Alle Rechte vorbehalten.
+All rights reserved.
 //
-// Die Verbreitung und Nutzung in Quell- und Binärformen, mit oder ohne
-// Modifikation, sind unter den folgenden Bedingungen erlaubt:
+// Redistribution and use in source and binary forms, with or without
+// modification, are permitted provided that the following conditions are
+// met:
 //
-//    * Redistributions des Quellcodes müssen den obigen Urheberrechtshinweis,
+//    * Redistributions of source code must retain the above copyright
-// diese Liste von Bedingungen und den folgenden Haftungsausschluss enthalten.
+// notice, this list of conditions and the following disclaimer.
-//    * Redistributions in binärer Form müssen den obigen
+//    * Redistributions in binary form must reproduce the above
-// Urheberrechtshinweis, diese Liste von Bedingungen und den folgenden
-// Haftungsausschluss in der Dokumentation und/oder anderen Materialien, die
-// mit der Verteilung einhergehen, enthalten.
+// copyright notice, this list of conditions and the following disclaimer
+// in the documentation and/or other materials provided with the
+// distribution.
-//    * Weder der Name von Google Inc. noch die Namen seiner
+//    * Neither the name of Google Inc. nor the names of its
-// Beitragsleistenden dürfen verwendet werden, um Produkte, die aus dieser
-// Software abgeleitet sind, ohne spezifische vorherige schriftliche Erlaubnis
-// zu unterstützen oder zu bewerben.
+// contributors may be used to endorse or promote products derived from
+// this software without specific prior written permission.
 //
-// DIESE SOFTWARE WIRD VON DEN URHEBERRECHTSINHABERN UND BEITRAGENDEN
-// "WIE BESEHEN" UND JEGLICHE AUSDRÜCKLICHE ODER IMPLIZIERTE GARANTIEN, EINSCHLIESSLICH,
-// ABER NICHT BESCHRÄNKT AUF DIE IMPLIZIERTEN GARANTIEN DER MARKTGÄNGIGKEIT UND
-// EIGNUNG FÜR EINEN BESTIMMTEN ZWECK, ABGELEHNT.
-IN KEINEM FALL HAFTEN DIE
-// COPYRIGHT-INHABER ODER BEITRAGENDEN FÜR JEGLICHE DIREKTE, INDIREKTE,
-// ZUFÄLLIGE, SPEZIELLE, EXEMPLARISCHE ODER FOLGESCHÄDEN (EINSCHLIESSLICH,
-// ABER NICHT BESCHRÄNKT AUF DIE BESCHAFFUNG VON ERSATZWAREN ODER DIENSTLEISTUNGEN;
-// NUTZUNGSAUSFÄLLE, DATEN ODER GEWINNE; ODER BETRIEBSUNTERBRECHUNGEN),
-// UNABHÄNGIG VON DER VERURSACHTHEIT UND JEGLICHER THEORIE DER HAFTUNG, OB IN
-// VERTRAG, STRIKTER HAFTUNG ODER UNERLAUBTER HANDLUNG (EINSCHLIESSLICH
-// NACHLÄSSIGKEIT ODER ANDERWEITIG), DIE IN IRGENDEINER WEISE AUS DER NUTZUNG
-// DIESER SOFTWARE ENTSTEHEN, SELBST WENN ÜBER DIE MÖGLICHKEIT SOLCHER SCHÄDEN
-// INFORMIERT WURDE.
+// THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS
+// "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT
+// LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR
+// A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT
+// OWNER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL,
+// SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT
+// LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE,
+// DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY
+// THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT
+// (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE
+// OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 -->